The Cheapest Car Insurance in Pennsylvania

 Is Car Insurance Cheaper in Pennsylvania?

 The average full coverage Pennsylvania car insurance policy costs about the same as the national average for a full coverage car insurance policy.
-A full coverage policy costs about $1,660 annually in Pennsylvania, and the national average is about $1,670.
+In Pennsylvania, auto insurance rates on a full coverage policy are about $2,483 annually, while the national average is about $2,089.

-Compared to many states, car insurance is cheaper in Pennsylvania.
+Compared to many states, getting car insurance for cheap in Pennsylvania isn’t all that tough.
 States with higher populations, bigger cities, or strict no-fault laws typically have more expensive car insurance premiums.
 While Pennsylvania isn’t the cheapest state for car insurance, it’s comparatively cheaper than many other states.

 How to Get Cheap Car Insurance Quotes in Pennsylvania